fbtrack

 2. Do Your Research and Shop Around

 It pays to do a little research on what sort of cover you need.
-Moneysupermarket.com suggests taking out dedicated insurance that is designed specifically for people renting a property.
-Take the time to find out about premiums, excesses and what’s covered and what’s not.
-Northwood offer a specific tenants insurance, click here to get a quote.
+Insurance for renters is often designed specifically for people renting a property.
+Moneysupermarket.com suggests taking out dedicated insurance tailored to tenants.
+Take the time to find out about premiums, excesses, and what’s covered and what’s not.

 3. The Cost of Replacing Your Possessions

 A student moving into digs is more likely to have fairly few items to insure.
 They could have a laptop and a TV, maybe a mobile phone.
 However, the average family home will have an awful lot more to consider.
 Start by listing everything you own.
 Check online for how much it would cost to replace these.
-Remember most policies are “New for Old” which means in the event you lose your possessions they are replaced with brand new.
-This should give you a good idea what level of insurance you require.

 4. What Impacts the Cost of Contents Insurance?

 There are a few things that will increase or decrease the amount you pay for contents insurance.
 The area you live in and its crime rate are just two.
 Whether you live in a flat or house is another.
-The options you choose can impact the premium cost, for example whether you want to insure high risk or high value possessions such as mobile phones, jewellery and bicycles when you are out of the home.

 5. More Expensive Items